Rick Batalla

-Rick Batalla is an actor, theatre director and playwright.
+Rick Batalla is an American playwright, actor, and director.

 Biography

 He grew up in Santa Monica.

-He has worked both in front of the camera as a series regular (Payne, HUD, True Love), and as a guest star (Married... with Children, Living Single, Brooklyn South, 8 Simple Rules) on various television shows, and in films like Eraser with Arnold Schwarzenegger, and Gia with Angelina Jolie.
+He has worked both in front of the camera as a series regular (Payne, HUD, True Love), and as a guest star (Married... with Children, Living Single, Brooklyn South, 8 Simple Rules) on various television shows, and in films like Being The Ricardos with Nicole Kidman, Eraser with Arnold Schwarzenegger, and Gia with Angelina Jolie.

-Rick is also involved in LA Theater.
+Batalla is also involved in LA Theater.
 He is a founding member of the Troubadour Theater Company, which takes current music, and sets it to the plays of Shakespeare.